 If you have used DTP software and saved your stamps in PDF format, you may need to save into a specific folder.
 The installation process is a little more complicated and will depend on the PDF editor you are using.
-If you are using PDF-XChange, Adobe Acrobat Professional, or Adobe Reader, carefully read the installation instructions I’ve provided on The Parlour.
+If you are using PDF-XChange, Adobe Acrobat Professional, or Adobe Reader, carefully read the installation instructions I’ve provided on The Editing Blog.

 Related reading …

 If you are new to PDF proofreading, you might find the following links of interest: